-The constructal law is the law of physics that accounts for the phenomenon of evolution of organization (configuration, form, design) throughout nature, inanimate flow systems and animate systems together.
-The constructal law was stated by Adrian Bejan in 1996 as follows [1, 2]:
+The constructal law is the law of physics that accounts for the phenomenon of evolution (configuration, form, design) throughout nature, inanimate flow systems and animate systems together.
+The constructal law was stated by Adrian Bejan, the J.A.
+Jones Professor of Mechanical Engineering at Duke University, in 1996 as follows1, 2:

 “For a finite-size system to persist in time (to live), it must evolve in such a way that it provides easier access to the imposed currents that flow through it.”

-The constructal law accounts for the arrow of time , which is the direction of the evolution of flow organization over time.
+The constructal law accounts for the arrow of time6, which is the direction of the evolution of flow organization over time.